MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 > - **Use Infrastructure as Code(IaC)** technologies such as [Bicep, ARM templates](/azure/frontdoor/front-door-quickstart-template-samples), to provision the Front Door instance.
 Those declarative approaches provide consistency and easier maintenance.
 For example, adopt new ruleset versions easily.
 >   Always use the latest API version.
 >
 > - **Simplify configurations**.
-Take advantage of Front Door capabilites to make configurations easy to manage.
+Take advantage of Front Door capabilities to make configurations easy to manage.
 For example, use Front Door supports [redirection capabilities](/azure/frontdoor/front-door-url-redirect).
-Suppose your architecture supports microservices, you can use path-based redirection to target individual services.
+Suppose your architecture supports microservices, you can use path-based redirection to target individual services instead of manual redirects.
 >
 >   Another use case is configuration of wildcard domains.
 >